 (one off sessions, not run though the year, check website for details

-So head on down to Fell foot.
+So head on down to Fell Foot Park.
 Spend an afternoon there, or visit in the evening, get a coffee in the café or walk your dog in the meadow.